data2intelligence/Tres/README.md

   -Value_Type: t: t-value from the student t-test on the interaction term in regression, p: p-value of the associated t-value
   -Cell_Type: the same as input
   -Patient_ID: the same as input
-  -Signal_ID: TGFB1 or TRAIL, representing two immunosuppressive signals in the tumor microenvironment
+  -Signal_ID: TGFB1, TRAIL, PGE2, representing immunosuppressive signals in the tumor microenvironment

 Row: Gene ID